Banner-Image-36-2000-1335.jpg

 OVERVIEW

-• Seven exclusive private talks by our Tour Leader, Graham Abbott, about the music we will hear.
+• Exclusive private talks by our Tour Leader, Graham Abbott, about the music we will hear.

 • A private guided walking tour of Salzburg, to introduce us to its Baroque wonders.